sictweb/bti425-2020/graded-work/assign5.md

 #### Host deployment

-> This section will be completed soon.

-We anticipate that this section will ask you to do these tasks:
+The [deployment document](angular-deployment-intro) covers this topic completely.
+It also takes you back to the [getting started with Heroku notes](http://zenit.senecac.on.ca/~patrick.crawford/index.php/web322/course-notes/getting-started-with-heroku/) from the previous course, BTI325.
+While writing this section of the assignment specifications, your professor followed the instructions, with a successful result.

+Here are the distinct instruction steps that were followed.
+Most are done in the Terminal app:
-1. Create a new Heroku app
+1. Create a new folder (e.g. a5server)
+2. In that folder, create a folder named "public"
+3. And, create a file named "server.js"
-2. Build your Assignment 5 app for host deployment
+4. Build the Assignment 5 app for host deployment
-3. Create a server that will deliver the app to the public
+5. Copy the *contents* of the Assignment 5 "dist" folder to the new "public" folder
+6. Run the "npm init" command
+7. Install Express.js (npm install express)
+8. Run the "git init" command
+9. In VS Code, edit "server.js", paste in the *bottom* version of the server code from the [deployment notes](https://sictweb.github.io/bti425/notes/angular-deployment-intro)
+10. Still in VS Code, in the "source control" tool, enter a commit info message, and then commit
+11. Back in Terminal, login to Heroku (the "heroku login" command)
+12. Run the "heroku create" command
-4. Deploy your app to Heroku
+13. Send your app to Heroku with the "git push heroku master" command

-5. Test with a laptop/desktop and a phone (with screen captures)
+Then open your app in a browser.

+If you make changes to your app's code, commit again (in VS Code) and then "git push..." again.

+**Important**: Save a screen shot of your app running on a laptop or deskop computer.
+Also, save a screen shot of your app running on a smartphone.
+Copy them into your app's "assets" folder before you submit your work for grading.

 <br>